haydenmc/SeatChecker/README.md

 - `MyPurdueUser`: MyPurdue username
 - `MyPurduePass`: MyPurdue password
 - `CheckIntervalSeconds`: Number of seconds between queries for seat count
-- `TermCode`: MyPurdue term code for the term in which to query CRNs (e.g. 201710 for Fall 2016)
+- `TermCode`: MyPurdue term code for the term in which to query CRNs (e.g. 201710 for Fall 2016).
+You can [query Purdue.io for term codes](https://api.purdue.io/odata/Terms).
 - `Crns`: An array of CRNs to check

 ## Next Steps...